ipfs/specs/src/ipns/ipns-record.md

    - If you want to store additional metadata in the record, add it under unique keys at `IpnsEntry.data`.
    - The order of fields impacts signature verification.
 If you are using an alternative CBOR implementation, make sure the CBOR field order follows :cite[rfc7049] sorting rules: length and then bytewise.
 The order of fields impacts signature verification.
 4. If your public key can't be inlined inside the IPNS Name, include a serialized copy in `IpnsEntry.pubKey`
-   - This step SHOULD be skipped for Ed25519, and any other key types that are inlined inside of [IPNS Name](#ipns-name) itself.
+   - This step SHOULD be skipped for Ed25519, and any other key types that are inlined inside [IPNS Name](#ipns-name) itself.
 5. Create `IpnsEntry.signatureV2`
    - Create bytes for signing by concatenating `ipns-signature:` prefix (bytes in hex: `69706e732d7369676e61747572653a`) with raw CBOR bytes from `IpnsEntry.data`
    - Sign concatenated bytes from the previous step using the private key, and store the signature in `IpnsEntry.signatureV2`